Resources and information to help integrators with GDPR compliance.

 Previously, contacts would only show a status for email subscription after the contact had explicitly set that subscription - in essence, they defaulted to “not opted out”.
-Going forward, contacts will have three possible states for email subscriptions in HubSpot:
+Now, contacts have three possible states for email subscriptions in HubSpot:

-The default subscription status will now be ‘null’ which will indicate that the status has not been explicitly set yet.
-Please keep in mind that a status of ‘null’ will not prevent emails from being sent; the customer will determine how these emails will be handled in their portal.
+The default subscription status is ‘null’ which will indicate that the status has not been explicitly set yet.
+Please keep in mind that a status of ‘null’ does not prevent emails from being sent; the customer will determine how these emails are handled in their portal.

-Please note that this change does not affect the current public Email API, as the subscription status endpoint will still only show subscriptions that have been explicitly set.
+Please note that this change does not affect the current public Email API, as the subscription status endpoint only shows subscriptions that have been explicitly set.
 Upcoming changes for the public APIs to match the in-app functionality are planned for the near future, and we will update this page accordingly.

-HubSpot has added a new contact property called “Legal basis for processing contact's data.”
+HubSpot added a contact property called “Legal basis for processing contact's data.”
 This property allows you to collect, track, and store lawful basis of processing for HubSpot contacts.

 This property works much like any other contact property, and can be updated via the Contacts API.
 However, the property itself cannot be modified via the API.
 Any changes to the options for the property must be made inside HubSpot.